Resources

 What are the possible R.A.C.E.
 Accommodations?

-While the accommodations can vary depending on the nature and impact of the disability, here is a list of some possible R.A.C.E. accommodations:
+While the accommodations can vary, here is a list of some possible R.A.C.E. accommodations:

-Separate Supervision: Certain students may require a separate room or supervised environment for their examinations.
+Separate Supervision: A separate room or supervised setting for students who require it.

 It's important to note that the specific accommodations provided under the R.A.C.E. scheme are determined on an individual basis.

-• The Disability Access Route to Education (D.A.R.E.) scheme in Ireland is a program that provides additional college entry supports to students with disabilities.
-If you are a parent and wish to apply for the D.A.R.E. scheme on behalf of your child , here is a step-by-step guide on how to do it:
+The Disability Access Route to Education (D.A.R.E.) scheme in Ireland provides additional college entry supports to students with disabilities.
+If you are a parent wishing to apply for D.A.R.E. on behalf of your child, here is a step-by-step guide:

 Familiarise Yourself with D.A.R.E.: Begin by familiarising yourself with the D.A.R.E. scheme and its eligibility criteria.
-You can find comprehensive information on the D.A.R.E. website.
+You can find comprehensive information on the D.A.R.E. website (linked above).

-Notification of Eligibility: After the D.A.R.E. assessment process is complete, your child will be notified of their eligibility status.
-If they are eligible, they will receive a reduced points offer for specific courses as part of the D.A.R.E. scheme.
+Notification of Eligibility: After the assessment process, your child will receive notification of their eligibility for the D.A.R.E. scheme.
+If deemed eligible, they may qualify for a reduced points offer for specific courses through participating colleges.

-Prepare for College: Once your child has accepted a D.A.R.E. offer, make sure to arrange for any necessary accommodations, such as assistive technology or additional support services.
+Prepare for College: Once your child has accepted a D.A.R.E. offer, work with the college’s disability support office to arrange necessary accommodations, such as assistive technology, additional learning support, or other resources tailored to their needs.

 It's important to stay informed about the specific requirements and deadlines for each application cycle, as they may change over time.
 Be sure to regularly check the D.A.R.E. website and the C.A.O. website for the most up-to-date information and guidelines for applying for the DA.R.E. scheme.

-Please see the Terms of Service Page regarding website use and external links.
+Please see the Terms of Service regarding external links.